fbpx

 • They are desert animals and have adapted well to this environment.
 Their pale fur allows them to blend into the sand.
 They are also nocturnal, allowing them to sleep in their cool burrows during the hottest parts of the day.

-• Their ears work like built-in AC units, blood vessels catching any cool breezes and circulating the coolness through their body.
+• Their ears work like built-in AC units, blood vessels catching cool breezes and circulating the coolness through their body.

 Genet